 You can counter the effects of the planning fallacy by adding 50% to how much time you think it will take to complete a project.6 Or to be still safer, you can try doubling your estimate.

 With these updated estimates of how long it will take to complete what’s on your plate, you may find you also need to further triage what really needs to get done before your time away.
-You might find that some of that can easily wait until you get back.
+And you might find that some of that can actually wait pretty easily until you get back.

 3. Clarify how long you’ll be away and what you’ll be away from.